-The rating agencies S&P, Moody's, Fitch Ratings and DBRS have downgraded the long and short-term ratings of the Portuguese Republic on several occasions since the beginning of the financial crisis due to the uncertainties and risks of a prolonged recession, the outlook for modest GDP growth, high levels of unemployment, limited fiscal flexibility, the high leverage of the private sector and the level of sustainability of Portuguese public debt.
-The long-term ratings of the Portuguese Republic as at the date of this Offering Circular are as follows: Moody's (Baa2/Stable), S&P (BBB+/Stable), Fitch Ratings (BBB+/Stable) and DBRS (A(low)/Stable).
+The rating agencies S&P, Moody's, Fitch Ratings and Morningstar DBRS have downgraded the long and short-term ratings of the Portuguese Republic on several occasions since the beginning of the financial crisis due to the uncertainties and risks of a prolonged recession, the outlook for modest GDP growth, high levels of unemployment, limited fiscal flexibility, the high leverage of the private sector and the level of sustainability of Portuguese public debt.
+The long-term ratings of the Portuguese

+Republic as at the date of this Offering Circular are as follows: Moody's (A3/Stable), S&P A/Positive), Fitch Ratings (A-/Positive), Morningstar DBRS (A(high)/Stable) and Scope Ratings (A/Stable).